 1. Anatomy of CSS Grid Layout

-• Grid Track: The space between two adjacent row or column lines.
+• Grid Track: The space between two adjacent row or column lines (representing columns or rows).

-• Grid Cell: A single unit (intersection of a column track and row track).
+• Grid Cell: A single unit of the grid (the intersection of one row track and one column track).

 • Grid Line: The divider lines that form the grid structure (indexed starting from 1).

-• Grid Area: The total space enclosed by four grid lines.
+• Grid Area: The total space enclosed by any four grid lines.
+A Grid Area can span multiple rows and columns.

 2. Parent Container & Track Sizing